ganxiyun/ganxiyun.github.io/_posts/2018-09-27-JavaException101.md

 ![What do developers do in exception catch blocks?](https://384uqqh5pka2ma24ild282mv-wpengine.netdna-ssl.com/wp-content/uploads/2018/02/instances.png)

-It's worthy to emphasize the usage of exceptions.

 <!--more-->

-# Kinds of Exception
+# Kinds of Exceptions

 [Exceptions in Java Language Specification] describes kinds of exceptions.
-We can see the figure to see the kinds of Exception.
+See the following figure.

 ![Exceptions in JLS](/assets/Exception_in_JLS.png)